hexpresso/WU-2019/EscapeGameSogeti/BadVM/README.md

 mitsurugi@dojo:~/chall/ESCAPE$
 ```

-I've tell the orgs, and they told me that the first version of BadVM file is buggy, they allready have changed the crackme.
+I've asked the orgs for this behavior, and they told me that the first version of BadVM file was buggy, and they allready have changed the crackme.
 That was very fun to crack anyway :)

 Quote of the day:
 *Failure is the first step to success.*